Article Collection

 Now, knowing about Docker’s automatic lookup of images in the public registry, let’s run our first container “hello-world”.

-Here is the first part of the output in which Docker is telling us that the image was downloaded:
+Here is the first part of the output in which Docker is telling us that the image is being downloaded:

 docker run --rm hello-world